leviathanbadger/cc-web-components/PROJECT-PLAN.md

 │   │   │   ├── style.css     # Component-specific styles (if not in JS)
 │   │   │   └── template.ts   # Template definition (Lit)
 │   │   └── ... (other components) ...
-│   └── wasm-bindings/        # Helper TS files to load/initialize WASM
-│       └── cc_components_bg.wasm?    # (This will be generated or copied from Rust build)
-├── rust/                      # (Optional) Rust source code directory if separated │   └── src/
-│       ├── lib.rs             # Rust source: component logic exposed via wasm-bindgen
-│       └── ...               # Other Rust modules
-├── examples/                  # Example projects or demo pages consuming the library │   └── basic-demo/
+│   └── util/                 # Helper modules for any shared functionality ├── examples/                  # Example projects or demo pages consuming the library │   └── basic-demo/
 │       ├── index.html        # A simple HTML file demonstrating usage of our components